Color Psychology for Print Marketing

 Black: Associated with night, death, mourning, emptiness and darkness.
 Related colors: Midnight blue, charcoal, taupe

 In this article we're breaking down color psychology and if you like what you're reading we think you should also check out color theory, which is the art and science of how colors interact with other colors to acheive different effects.
+This guide to color theory is one of the best we've found.

 How to Use These Colors